- Men are born and remain free and equal in rights. Social distinctions can be founded only on the common utility.

 - France's leader is the President when his party has the majority in the Parliament.

 - When the President's party does not have the majority in the Parliament, France's leader is the Prime Minister, except with diplomacy and military matters, where the responsibilities are shared.
 This is called "cohabitation" and it can be tense, especially when the two most important men in France hate each other's guts.
-This system has happened three times since 1986:
+Since 2002, both the president and the parliament have 5-year terms which makes cohabitation a lot less likely.
+It has however happened three times in the past:

 - When François Mitterrand (left-wing) was President and Jacques Chirac (right-wing) was Prime Minister, 1986-1988.